(Asking for a friend)

 Avoiding Sender’s Remorse: the final edit step

 If you’ve adopted the four steps above, you’ve probably gotten better acquainted with your clients.
 Next, start a content theme focused on client stories, with your client as the hero.
 Resist the temptation to sell, but by all means provide sidebar links to your own newly adapted products, services and support programs: free training, relaxed trial periods, whatever works for them and you, based on your new listening campaign.
 Send a test email to your own internal review team, but consider including your client (story hero)on that test message too.
 Make them part of your review process, even if only for a cursory “okay” response.
 In addition to ensuring a more satisfactory result, you can give clients a more intimate glimpse and appreciation for the rigor of your effort to get things right.
-Oh, and incidentally, it also shows once again that your are demonstrating that you listened.
+Oh, and incidentally, it also demonstrates once again that you are listening.